tmart593/myRetail/README.md

         and be updated independently, ie the client would call each one separately

-     3. if the 2 data sources could be part of transaction ie traditional relational databases that have rollback ability or even have the data stored in one relational db, thus making a transaction very easy.
+     3. the 2 data sources could be part of a (RDBMS) transaction i.e. use traditional relational databases that have rollback ability or even have the data stored in one relational db, thus making a transaction very easy

 ___________________________________________________________